muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-Tech should allow new ways of working.
+Tech should allow new ways of working, not merely extend the existing ways of working.
 Linux wasn't built bcz people could "chat" overseas or "Zoom".
 The project, besides Linus Torvalds' leadership, was made possible through async concepts such as the email, and shared code repos, and the patch file.

 ---